yozdmr/niosh-paper/README.md

 Further details on how the repository is orgainzed is provided in the [repository structure](#repository-structure).

 ## To do:
+ - [ ] Restructure directories in study2
+ - [ ] Get code for linear/logistic regression implementations
+ - [ ] Write code to get figures for machine learning
- - It would be nice to add the Jupyter "buttons" to run your notebook on Colab and Deepnote.
+ - [ ] It would be nice to [add the Jupyter "buttons"](https://openincolab.com/) to run notebooks on Colab or Deepnote.

 ## Requirements